Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ```
 b = { "red": 0, "blue": 100, "green": 255 }
 ```

+This is called the dictionary-constructor and it lets you create a new dictionary value anywhere an expression can be typed.
+This expression supports non-constant elements of the constructor.

 Dictionaries always use string-keys.
 When you specify the type of dictionary you must always include "string".
 In the future other types of keys may be supported.